paolorc/invoicing_rides/README.md

 - docker-compose

 ### To Run the project follow the next commands

 - clone the repository into your computer
-- create a `.env` in the root directory with the same values as `.env.dev` example
+- create a `.env` in the root project directory with the same values as `.env.dev` example
+- run `npm install` from the root project directory
 - run the command `npm run app-up` and wait till all images are downloaded and builded
 - Go to to `` website on your browser to see the index page and have some fun!

 ### Login as a passenger

 - username: `paolo.reyes.2911@gmail.com`
 - password: changeIt!